 In the introduction the assumption was made that there is no area of human activity, which in relation to ethical principles based on freedom, truth and solidarity, is impenetrable or is beyond them [32, sect.
 4].
 The economy, like any other sphere of human activity, according to the words of Benedict XVI from the encyclical Caritas in veritate, even 'needs ethics in order to function correctly - not any ethics whatsoever, but an ethics which is people-centred.'
 [32, sect.
 8].
 In this context, it was stated that 'every human action, even in the economic sphere, implies some conception of the human person and of the world' [32, sect.
 9].
-Today, the vision of the human person is often reduced - a human is perceived as an individual and a consumer, and not as someone having a 'relational nature and a sense for the perennial search for gains and well-being that may be more comprehensive, and not reducible either to a logic of consumption or to the economic aspects of life' [32, sect.
-9].
-It has also been rightly noted that in reality, 'in the transmission of goods among persons there is always something more than mere material goods at play, given the fact that the material goods are often vehicles of immaterial goods whose concrete presence or absence decisively determines the quality of these very economic relationships (for example, trust, equity, and cooperation)' [32, sect.
+Today, the vision of the human person is often reduced - a human is perceived as an individual and a consumer, and not as someone having a 'relational nature and a sense for the perennial search for gains and well-being that may be more comprehensive, and not reducible either to a logic of consumption or to the transmission of goods among persons there is always something more than mere material goods at play, given the fact that the material goods are often vehicles of immaterial goods whose concrete presence or absence decisively determines the quality of these very economic relationships (for example, trust, equity, and cooperation)' [32, sect.
 9].